-5/19/20.
+[5/19/20.
 The Remember Garden in Highland Park.
-Photos by David Kramer, see also The Guardian, the Crime Victims Memorial and other tucked away gems in Highland Park
+Photos by David Kramer, UPDATE SEE The Remember Garden in Highland Park refurbished and beautified in time for the Lilac Festival]

 Last Sunday, on what would have been the last day of the Lilac Festival, I looked closely at the Remember Garden near the Highland Drive side in the lower park.
 The site — pergola, benches, plaques, brick pavers, memorial stone, surrounded by trees, shrubs, perennials, and annuals — is dedicated to those who suffer and have suffered from mental illness, and those who help all survive and thrive.
 The plantings are predominantly purple, reflecting the official color of Mental Health Awareness.
 Pinks, blues and reds are also part of the color scheme.